precice/aste/docs/README.md

 ```

 {% tip %}
-You can use `ctest` in order to check that the building procedure succeeded: Run `make test`.
+You can use `ctest` in order to check that the building procedure succeeded: Run `ctest`.
+If you face failing tests, `ctest --output-on-failure` helps to boil down the issue.
+Make sure you read the [notes on VTK](https://precice.org/tooling-aste.html#dependencies).
 {% endtip %}

 In order to install ASTE and the associated tools system-wide, execute